Aaron Doran

-Aaron Brian Doran Cogan (born 13 May 1991), known as Aaron Doran, is an Irish professional footballer who plays as a winger who plays and coaches for side Strathspey Thistle.
+Aaron Brian Doran Cogan (born 13 May 1991) is an Irish former professional footballer winger who is currently the manager of Highland league side Strathspey Thistle.
 He previously played at Blackburn Rovers, from where he spent time on loan with Milton Keynes Dons and Leyton Orient before joining Inverness Caledonian Thistle in 2011 where he would remain there until his departure in 2024.
 He has also represented the Republic of Ireland U21 team.

 Club career

 Blackburn Rovers

 Born in Inchicore, Dublin, Ireland, Doran started his football career at Crumlin United before he moved to Blackburn Rovers at sixteen years old.
-Doran progressed through the club’s youth system for a year.
+Doran progressed through the club's youth system for a year.
 He signed his first professional contract with Blackburn Rovers in May 2008.

-Doran was involved in 2008–09 pre-season’s matches against Macclesfield Town and NAC Breda, and was given the squad number 39 by manager Paul Ince.
+Doran was involved in 2008–09 pre-season's matches against Macclesfield Town and NAC Breda, and was given the squad number 39 by manager Paul Ince.
 On 29 January 2009, he signed a new long–term contract with Blackburn Rovers.
 Doran made his first-team debut as a substitute for Aaron Mokoena against Liverpool on 11 April 2009.
 He later made two more appearances for the club later in the 2008–09 season.
 At the end of the 2008–09 season, Doran won Blackburn Rovers’ Young Player of the Year.

 At the start of the 2010–11 season, Doran suffered ankle injury.
 However, Blackburn Rovers manager Sam Allardyce stated in October 2010 that he felt Doran had "gone backwards" since emerging as a "tremendous prospect", though Allardyce also suggested, in the same interview, that the player still had time to develop.
 However, he chose not to select Doran for first-team squad involvement.
 After Allardyce was removed from his position by Rovers' new owners, Venkys, Steve Kean listed Doran as a substitute in his first game as Blackburn's new manager.